mysolidio/ts-sdk/README.md

 # Solid TypeScript SDK

 This SDK provides tools to interact with the **Solid** attestation management service on the Solana blockchain, as well as the Solid backend API.
-It enables developers to fetch and decode attestations, manage user accounts, and interact with the Solid program and backend from TypeScript/JavaScript applications.
+It enables developers to fetch and decode attestations, manage user accounts, interact with the Solid program, and manage client credentials from TypeScript/JavaScript applications.

 ## Features

-- Fetch and decode attestation and schema accounts from Solana
+- **Attestation Management**: Fetch and decode attestation and schema accounts from Solana
-- Find Program Derived Addresses (PDAs) for user accounts and identities
-- Register users and link wallets on the Solid program
+- **User Management**: Register users and link wallets on the Solid program
-- Fetch attestation and KYC status from the Solid backend API
+- **KYC Integration**: Initiate KYC processes and track status from the Solid backend API
+- **Client Management**: Authenticate with client credentials and manage client information
+- **Solana Integration**: Find Program Derived Addresses (PDAs) for user accounts and identities
-- Utility functions for sending and encoding Solana transactions
+- **Transaction Utilities**: Helper functions for sending and encoding Solana transactions

 ## Installation